What are you waiting for?

 1. Entertainment.
-Entertainment is defined as activities for which an employee or management would use corporate funds for business development purposes relating to current or prospective customers or to enhance SCCCU's marketing efforts or perception in the market.
+Entertainment is defined as activities for which an employee or management would use corporate funds for business development purposes relating to current or prospective members or to enhance SCCCU's marketing efforts or perception in the market.
 Our expectation is that all expenses incurred for these activities would be for corporate purposes with the objective of attracting and/or retaining business for SCCCU.
-Examples of entertainment include taking customers or prospects to restaurants, theater, sports events, concerts, golf, and other activities that the customer/prospect would find enjoyable and provide an opportunity to enhance business relationships.
-Expenditures for these purposes in the normal course of business are a necessary part of SCCCU's marketing efforts and are not deemed as "luxury" or a violation of this Policy.
+Examples of entertainment include taking members or prospects to restaurants, theater, sports events, concerts, golf, and other activities that the member/prospect would find enjoyable and provide an opportunity to enhance business relationships.
+Expenditures for these purposes in the normal course of business are a necessary part of SCCCU's business development efforts and are not deemed as "luxury" or a violation of this Policy.
 Supervisors are responsible for discussing the scope of common expenditures with their staff on a routine basis and prior to expenses being incurred.
-Prior approval of expenditures for this purpose and consistent with SCCCU's prior practices is not required.
+Prior approval of expenditures for this purpose must be consistent with SCCCU's financial management policies including Accounts Payable and VISA policies and procedures.
 These expenses should continue to be documented and detailed as to the benefit derived by SCCCU through the normal accounts payable process.

 3. Renovations of Office and Facilities.
-Renovations of office and facilities are permitted only if relative to the approved project and current profit plan of SCCCU.
-An exception to this can be allowed if management must deal with an emergency situation, such as an act of nature, and the expenditure is necessary to make the facility operational for customer use.
-Renovations must be in all regards consistent with SCCCU's historical standards of utility and finish.
-At no time should renovations be done that would have the appearance of being extraordinary, or excessive from a shareholder perspective.
+Renovations of office and facilities are permitted only if relative to the approved project and current budget plan of SCCCU.
+An exception to this can be allowed if management must deal with an emergency situation, such as an act of nature, and the expenditure is necessary to make the facility operational for member use.
+Renovations must be in all regards consistent with SCCCU's brand and historical standards of thrift and at no time should have the appearance of being extraordinary or excessive from a member/shareholder perspective.
 The planning and cost of most significant renovations is primarily overseen by executive management.

 4. Aviation and Other Transportation Services.
 Aviation and other transportation services for SCCCU staff to outlying locations, including conferences, business development purposes and other purposes should be conducted in the most appropriate manner.
 It is SCCCU's policy that SCCCU does not own or lease its own air transportation (plane, jet, helicopter, etc.).
 Permitted modes of transportation include automobiles and commercial air, bus or rail service.
 The selection of transportation services should include assessment of cost, efficiency and timeliness of travel.

-Executive management is responsible for the effective implementation of this Policy and have the following roles:
+Executive management is responsible for the effective implementation of this Policy and has the following roles:

 1. Review the monitoring of expenditures addressed in this Policy to ensure compliance with this Policy.